quentin-pierson/projetAnnuel/README.md

 ```

 > :warning: **To make the project work you have to change the path of your DDL**: The file is located at the root of the python in path_to_dll.py <br>

-To build your DDL, visit the Microsoft site
+> To build your DDL, visit the Microsoft site

 ## Launch web app
 ```
 flask run
 ```

+## Jupyter Notebook
+To see and restart the project tests go to Python/rendu <br>
+In this directory you will find 2 notebooks:
+1. Notebook___CAS_DE_TESTS.ipynb &#8594; Realization of all algorithmic tests
+2. Test_dataset.ipynb &#8594; Test on the music dataset

 ## Language used
 - [Python](https://www.python.org/)